 Look to our “DK weight” Pinterest board for more pattern ideas, and come by the shop to see Semilla for yourself!

 Shibui’s newest yarn is here!
 Meet Fern.
 Fern is a sport weight organic cotton, with 232 yards on each 50 gram skein.
 Unlike Rain, Shibui’s DK weight cotton, Fern is matte rather than lustrous, and brushed for extra softness.
 Like all Shibui yarns, Fern is designed to be used on its own or mixed with … [more]

-The latest issue of Amirisu has arrived!
+The latest issue of Amirisu is here!
 Amirisu is a bilingual knitting magazine from Japan, each issue filled with patterns, articles, and interviews.
 Amirisu provides a glimpse into the textile and knitting culture of Japan, though fiber artists and knitwear designers from around the world are featured.
-This issue turns its attention to London, providing a … [more]
+Texture is the theme of this issue, and color … [more]

 We just got a huge order from Shibui, full of new yarns, patterns and colors!
 Their newest yarn is Fern, a sport weight organic cotton, which comes in a wearable range of neutrals with a few pops of color.
 New to us is Reed, a replacement for (and improvement upon) their now-discontinued Linen.
 Reed is … [more]